pchambless/whatsfresh-docs/README.md

     B --> |DML Requests|C
 ```

-## Database Schema
+## Data Flow
-Below is the detailed database flow diagram showing how data flows from the source tables to API views and then into the server for event processing:
+Below is the detailed database flow diagram showing how data flows from the source tables to API views and then into the server for event processing.
+The EventTypes are then loaded to the Client to drive the CRUD and other operations.
+How these EventTypes are utilized in the Client can be seen Here(a link to the Client pages)

 ```mermaid
 graph LR